network growth becomes meme, and CEO promises more

 Oxxo has already made publications on social networks in which it teaches the correct pronunciation of the brand name.
 Is this a concern?

 It’s an easy-to-read word, you read it the same way backwards and forwards.
-We play around with this a lot, on our Instagram there are a series of posts that explain how to say Oxxo (oh-oh-oh).
+We play around with it a lot, on our Instagram there are a series of posts that explain how to say Oxxo (oh-oh-so).

 We see a lot of potential to explore in a light, jovial way and using the Brazilian’s good humor.
 At the same time, we don’t see any problems because it doesn’t matter how the customer will speak.
 What matters is the customer satisfied with the products.